Home Medical Devices Blood Screening Market Size, Trends & Growth Analysis Report | 2032

 The global blood screening market size was valued at USD 3.4 billion in 2023 and is projected to reach a value of USD 6.7 billion by 2032, registering a CAGR of 7.8% during the forecast period (2024-2032).

-Some of the top industry players in Meditation Management Apps Market are, Abbott, Danaher Corporation (Beckman Coulter), Becton Dickinson and Company, Bio-Rad Laboratories, Inc., Hoffman-La Roche Ltd., Grifols, S.A., Ortho-Clinical Diagnostics, Inc.
+Some of the top industry players in global market are: Abbott, Danaher Corporation (Beckman Coulter), Becton Dickinson and Company, Bio-Rad Laboratories, Inc., Hoffman-La Roche Ltd., Grifols, S.A., Ortho-Clinical Diagnostics, Inc.

 North America has been dominating the Blood Screening Market, accounting for the largest share of the market.